frank-emrich/freezeml-pldi2020-artifact/README.md

 programs from Figure 14, with the following special cases:

 1. The examples A11\*, A12\*, C6\*, E3, and E3• exhibit the interaction of
-   FreezeML and support for Links' linearity, which we described in section 6 of the paper: In these examples, we need to annotate function parameters with their kind to prevent Links from inferring that the parameter is linear.
+   FreezeML and Links' inference of linearity, which we described in section 6 of the paper: In these examples, we need to annotate function parameters with their kind to prevent Links from inferring that the parameter is linear.
-   However, the *types* of the function arguments are still inferred.
+   However, the *types* of the function parameters are still inferred.

 2. We have discovered that examples F3 and F4 need an annotation on the variable `x`, which we will fix in the final version of the paper.